dnikolovv/solution-snapshotter/README.md

 > Note: Don't expect to know what each parameter means if you're not familiar with the VSIX project type.
 Most of the parameters can and **will** be made optional in a future release.

+The `^` signs serve as newline characters in Windows's `cmd`.
+Remove them if you are not using it.

 ```console
 > solution-snapshotter.exe inline ^
 --template-name MyAmazingSetup --template-description "It's truly amazing." ^